frontenddogma/web-development-glossary/manuscript/c.md

 : A method for allocating IP addresses and for IP routing.
 The Internet Engineering Task Force (IETF) introduced CIDR in 1993 to replace the previous classful network addressing architecture on the Internet.
 The goal of CIDR was to slow the growth of routing tables on routers across the Internet, and to help slow the rapid exhaustion of IPv4 addresses.&nbsp;[†](#w-cidr)

 Clearfix
-: A name for a variety of float-clearing techniques that may (when CSS only) or may not (as with relying on presentational helper classes) meet development best practices. ℹ︎&nbsp;[is.gd/ywDpA3](https://www.sitepoint.com/clearing-floats-overview-different-clearfix-methods/)
+: A name for a variety of float-clearing techniques that may (when CSS-only) or may not (as with relying on presentational helper classes) meet development best practices. ℹ︎&nbsp;[is.gd/ywDpA3](https://www.sitepoint.com/clearing-floats-overview-different-clearfix-methods/)

 CLI
 : → Command-Line Interface